 What Can I Expect From an Extraction?

-In many cases sedation dentistry will keep you relaxed and comfortable throughout the entirety of what is a fairly quick procedure.
-Following the procedure, Dr. Tanner will provide you with instructions for keeping the removal area clean, preventing infection and other complications, and allowing time for proper healing.
-Often, he will also discuss the benefits of further options for tooth replacement, such as partial dentures, bridges or dental implants.
+In many cases sedation dentistry will keep you relaxed and comfortable throughout the entirety of what is often a fairly quick procedure.
+Following the procedure, Dr. Ross will provide you with instructions for keeping the removal area clean, preventing infection and other complications, and allowing time for proper healing.
+He may also discuss the benefits of further options for tooth replacement, such as partial dentures, bridges, or dental implants.

 Are There Alternatives to an Extraction?